 - Maintenance and Under Construction Modes.
-If you need to restrict frontend visitors, you do not need to install another plugin.
-Elementor provides this feature.
+If you need to restrict frontend visitors due to changes in your website, you do not need to install another plugin.
+Elementor provides this feature out of the box.

-With all these features, the free version of Elementor offers just about all that a standard user needs, including about 80% of the characteristics.
+With all these features, the Free version of Elementor offers just about all that a standard user needs, including about 50% of the total features.

 In addition to the previous functionalities and perks, the paid version of Elementor provides the following extra features that can be extremely handy for web designers or agencies:

 - +50 Advanced Widgets.
 If the basic widgets weren’t enough for you, with the Pro version you will get more than 50 new widgets to help you out build any complex website you can think of.

 - Theme Builder.
 For those who want to create their own WordPress Theme, this feature is perfect.
 You will have the chance to define your own headers, footers and other areas of your website.